sddevelopment-be/penguin-pragmatic-patterns/docs/HOME.md

 If you are interested in diving deeper into some subjects mentioned in this work, be sure to take a look at the [Reading list](/X_Appendix/Learning_Materials/HOME) section included in the appendices.
 There, you will find an overview of great books, articles, and audiovisual recourses that are worth checking out.

+> [!NOTE]
+> The information in this knowledge base is to be seen as a series of techniques that have worked well for people in the past.
+> However, they are not _'recipes'_.
+Meaning that you are encouraged to take the ideas and adapt them to fit your personal context.

 ## A pattern-based approach